-Revenues for the District decreased for the 2016-17 year.
-Property taxes increased 4.8% as new construction in the County increased revenues beyond the 2% increase in the levy approved by the Governing Board.
-This levy increase and new county construction offset the 3.4% drop in FTSE (full-time student equivalent) enrollment.
-Decreases in enrollment during the past several years were driven in large part by the recovering economy during the 2011-12 academic year and that trend continued into 2016-17.
-FTSE levels for 2016-17 and previous years are also shown below.
+Revenues for the District increased slightly for the 2017-18 year.
+Property taxes increased 4% as new construction in the County increased revenues beyond the 2% increase in the levy approved by the Governing Board.
+FTSE levels for 2017-18 and previous years are also shown below.

-State appropriations revenue continues to decline and represents only less than 5% of unrestricted revenue for the District.
-Government grants revenue decreased 11.5% due to reduced Pell disbursements following the drop in enrollment.
-In summary, the District has absorbed losses in enrollment by managing tuition rates and expenses to ensure the educational mission of the District is unaffected.
+State appropriations revenue continues to decline and represents only less than 4.3% of unrestricted revenue for the District.
+Government grants revenue increased 7.5% due to increased Pell disbursements following the slight increase in enrollment.
+In summary, the District continues to manage tuition rates and expenses to ensure the educational mission of the District is unaffected and college education is accessible to all.